emdagh/wee/doc/games.md

 ## deliverables
 For the project, several deliverables will be produced.

+### P0
 ### engine/framework
 The wee engine(c) will be a minimalistic prototyping engine.
-Nothing fancy.
+Nothing fancy; essentially it will be an extension / wrapper library for SDL2.
 ### games
 The games that will be produced using the wee engine are basic, proof of concept games that will serve as examples on the use of the middleware.